rbozan/vscode-lsp-translations/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

 ## Requirements
-* https://github.com/rbozan/lsp-translations, which will automatically be downloaded on first startup.
+* https://github.com/rbozan/lsp-translations, which will automatically be downloaded on first startup of the extension.

+## Currently supported languages
+While `lsp-translations` theoretically works with any programming language, this extension is currently only enabled on a limited amount of programming languages and extensions, namely:
+- JavaScript (including JSX)
+- TypeScript (including TSX)

 ## Extension Settings